theroshanron/facebook_ads_marketing_mastery/Guide to create facebook Ads.md

 ### Special Ad category
 - If it's related to housing, social, election or politics some options will be unavailable when we toggle special ad category

+### Ad Media tips
+- Try to include people in images or videos as it's relevant to the social platform
+- Do not use copyright images or videos
+- Split test 3-4 images and 2 videos in each campaign
+- 20% test rule in media
+- Image or video should tell a good story
+- Use frame around image and bright attention grabbing color for ad image split test
+- Always add captions in the video as most of the people watch with no sound
+  - Click edit video and caption display text on when the sound is off
+  - Add Video thumbnail image which gains users attraction
+- To target business owners on Facebook, enable detailed targeting and ads page admins